 What does a positive PdG test mean?

+What does a positive Proov test look like?
 Simply put, a positive PdG test confirms that ovulation did in fact occur.
 This is because Proov PdG tests are calibrated to turn positive when 5 ug/ml of PdG is present in urine, which is the widely accepted standard for confirming ovulation.

 However, as we know, confirming ovulation is only a small piece of the quality puzzle.
 You need to test PdG levels on multiple days (specifically days 7-10 past peak fertility) to have a better understanding of your overall ovulation success.